 What Makes Medical Malpractice Claims Unique?

-At Goeing and Goeing PLLC, we work with a renowned team of medical experts who analyze medical records, review lab and diagnostic results, and analyze medical treatments to develop a compelling case for liability against medical professionals and hospitals.
+At Goeing Goeing and McQuinn PLLC, we work with a renowned team of medical experts who analyze medical records, review lab and diagnostic results, and analyze medical treatments to develop a compelling case for liability against medical professionals and hospitals.
 While these cases are more complex and require expert testimony, medical professionals also are held to a higher standard of care.
 The standard of care that a doctor, hospital or other medical provider must exercise must be comparable to the same degree of care and skill of a reasonably competent doctor with similar training under similar circumstances.
 Because doctors and other medical professionals have extensive education and professional training, they are held to a higher standard of skill and competence when compared to a negligent driver involved in a car accident.

 When medical professionals, physicians and hospitals fail to perform up to the appropriate standard of care, the result can be devastating injuries, including traumatic brain injuries, spinal cord injuries, organ failure, extensive internal bleeding, chronic pain, paralysis, metastatic cancer and wrongful death.
 Even when a medical error or omission can be established that deviates from the appropriate standard of care, a plaintiff must still establish that the negative outcome or injury was caused by the medical mistake rather than being the natural result of the progression of the underlying medical condition.

 Types of Common Medical Errors in Medical Malpractice Cases

 There are many forms of medical malpractice, whether by a primary care physician, specialist, hospital, anesthesiologist, surgeon, cardiologist, oncologist, hematologist, nurse or other medical professional, which may include the following:

 - Failure to refer for medical testing or treatment

 - Birth injuries (Cerebral Palsy, Erbs Palsy, Brachial Plexus)